 Student Essay Contest

-The annual CICA Student Essay Contest invites two-person teams of college risk management, insurance and business students to write about an aspect of captive insurance.
+The annual CICA Student Essay Contest invites two-person teams of college students from a variety of disciplines including insurance, risk management, actuarial science, finance and business management.

 Sponsored by: